Jonyando/jonynado.github.io/README.md

-- 👋 Hi, I’m @Jonyando, Recent graduate of Data Science looking for an opportunity to connect
+- 👋 Hi, I’m @Jonyando,  a graduate of Data Science looking for an opportunity to connect